 The Principles of Scrutiny underpin the Council's overview and scrutiny function.
 This means that scrutiny:

-- Provides a critical challenge to Executive policy makers and decision makers; - Enables the voice and concerns of the public to be heard; - Is carried out by "independent minded governors" who lead and own the scrutiny role; and - Drives improvement in public services.
+- Provides a critical challenge to policy makers and decision makers; - Enables the voice and concerns of the public to be heard; - Is carried out by "independent minded governors" who lead and own the scrutiny role; and - Drives improvement in public services.

-The Overview and Scrutiny Committee is responsible for scrutinising decisions the Executive is planning to take, those it plans to implement, and those that have already been taken/implemented.
+The Overview and Scrutiny Committee is responsible for scrutinising decisions of the Council, its Committees and sub-committees or officer are planning to take, planning to implement, and those that have already been taken/implemented.
 Recommendations following scrutiny enable improvements to be made to policies and how they are implemented.
-The Committee is therefore to be seen as a "critical friend" rather than something that opposes the Executive.
+The Committee is therefore to be seen as a "critical friend".